-However, a simple and healthy diet ensures that the good coat quality and overall healthy weight are maintained.
+However, a simple and healthy diet ensures that the good coat quality and an overall healthy weight are maintained.

-The Bernese Mountain Dog can be fond of scraps, but you’ll want to keep him well-fed with his own food to discourage him hanging around under the dinner table.
+The Bernese Mountain Dog can be fond of scraps, but you’ll want to keep him well-fed with his own food to discourage him from hanging around under the dinner table.

 How Much Exercise Does a Bernese Mountain Dog Need?